-- 1. Worksites and Related Infrastructure - County Government to enhance partnership with Micro and Small Enterprises Authority and other relevant stakeholders to provide adequate common manufacturing facilities and upgrade the worksites with provision of water supply, and provision of designated areas for waste disposal and affordable internet connection. - 2.
+- 1. Worksites and Related Infrastructure - County government to enhance partnership with Micro and Small Enterprises Authority and other relevant stakeholders to improve adequacy of common manufacturing facilities, increase provision of water supply, designated areas of waste disposal and affordable internet connection. - 2.
 Market Environment - County Government to partner with The National Treasury to enhance awareness and uptake of AGPO. - County Government to enhance the mechanisms to protect MSEs against unfair competition by partnering with Competition Authority of Kenya, Anti-Counterfeit Agency, Kenya Revenue Authority, and other relevant authorities to curb practises such as dumping, misrepresentation and counterfeiting. - County Government in collaboration with relevant key stakeholders to enhance provision of quality infrastructure within market including roads and other necessary amenities to support MSEs market activities. - County Government in collaboration with State Department for Trade and other relevant stakeholders, devise sufficient strategies to promote cross county and international trade for MSEs - 3.
 Technical Capacity - County Government to collaborate with Kenya Institute of Business Training, National Industrial Training Authority, and other relevant stakeholders to offer training and certification to MSEs to strengthen their skills development.